 The first half of this week was a little bit depressing.
-One of the research participants introduced a scholar to me.
+One of the research participants introduced a medical scholar to me.
 The scholar is a professor belonging to multiple authoritative institutions.
-I wrote an email very carefully about myself, my research and the sort of advice I would like to get from the scholar, and I sent it to him.
+I wrote an email about myself, my research and the sort of advice I would like to get from the scholar, and I sent it to him.
 His response was prompt but seemed very cold and made me feel unwelcome.
-The exchange of our emails was quite stressful for me.
 I tried to say my self, ‘this is another lesson to learn in my fieldwork.
-Not all professionals are nice!’
+I should know that not all professionals are nice!’

 The first day of data collection